greenboxal/doggohub/doc/integration/shibboleth.md

 # Shibboleth OmniAuth Provider

-This documentation is for enabling shibboleth with omnibus-gitlab package.
+This documentation is for enabling shibboleth with omnibus-doggohub package.

-In order to enable Shibboleth support in gitlab we need to use Apache instead of Nginx (It may be possible to use Nginx, however this is difficult to configure using the bundled Nginx provided in the omnibus-gitlab package).
+In order to enable Shibboleth support in doggohub we need to use Apache instead of Nginx (It may be possible to use Nginx, however this is difficult to configure using the bundled Nginx provided in the omnibus-doggohub package).
 Apache uses mod_shib2 module for shibboleth authentication and can pass attributes as headers to omniauth-shibboleth provider.

 To enable the Shibboleth OmniAuth provider you must: